ulisesrey/RAG/README.md

 This will create a .venv folder in your repository.

-Run uv sync to syncronize your environment with the pyproject.toml file
+Run uv sync to synchronize your environment with the pyproject.toml file
 ```shell
 uv sync
 ```